pabloaugusto/phpunit-tutorial/README.md

     cd phpunit-tutorial
     ./vendor/bin/phpunit

-or, if you have phpunit at your path:
+or, if you have phpunit at your path:[link-github-issues]

     cd phpunit-tutorial
     phpunit